-The primary purpose of this plan is to provide information/guidance related to assessment, management and transportation of emergency and interfacility HID patients, utilizing routine EMS system personnel and ambulance transportation resources when appropriate.
+The primary purpose of this plan is to provide information/guidance related to assessment, management and transportation of emergency and interfacility special pathogen, also known as HID patients, utilizing routine EMS system personnel and ambulance transportation resources when appropriate.
 This plan also provides information/guidance on the utilization of specialty trained/equipped EMS personnel and specialty equipped ambulances to transport certain HID patients, when determined necessary based on applicable HID specific guidance.